Trevor-akshay/gps-fix/README.md

 Hello guys!
 I have heard lot of us face gps issues with  Android  and for this I have found a way to fix this issue easily just follow the steps carefully

 This trick is not only to speedup the satelite fixing.
-Some also found that it increase the reception (strong signal even during cloudy, light raining, and inside building's window).
+Some also found that it increase the reception (strong signal even during cloudy, drizzling, and inside building's window).
 I am one of this case .

     Requirements: